NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: Experiments

 \subsubsection{New Task Adaptation}

-We also explore the few-shot learning capability of the multi-task model in new tasks.
-For the three (five) specific text matching tasks, we select two (four) of them for mixed training and call this model multi-task$_{sub}$ and the remaining one is used as the new task of the multi-task$_{sub}$ (leave-one-out).
-In order to ensure the number of samples used by each method is consistent, in NIR-Prompt$_{hp}$, the prompt tokens of the new task are obtained by the weighted sum of the prompt tokens of the other four tasks, and the weight of each task is learnable variable in few-shot learning, reflecting the similarity of the matching signals between two tasks.
-The w/o fusion is do not fuse the prompts of other tasks and trains directly from scratch under few-shot settings.
+{Furthermore, we investigate the few-shot learning capability of the multi-task model when presented with new tasks.
+Specifically, following the leave-one-out method, for the set of three (or five) specific text matching tasks, we choose two (or four) of them for mixed training, which we refer to as the multi-task${sub}$ model.
+The remaining task is then designated as the new task for the multi-task${sub}$ model.
+This allows us to assess the model's ability to capture the essential matching signals shared across tasks in multi-task learning and adapt the learned signals to unseen tasks with only a limited number of examples available.
+In NIR-Prompt$_{hp}$, the prompt tokens of the new task are obtained by the weighted sum of the prompt tokens of the other four tasks, and the weight of each task is a trainable variable in few-shot learning.
+The w/o fusion means do not fuse the prompts of other tasks and trains directly from scratch under few-shot settings.
 In order to better demonstrate the promotion effect of other tasks on low-resource learning, we also use Fine-tuning$_{sp}$ to directly perform few-shot learning on each task.
-For the new task, we select 32 positive and 32 negative samples for training and observe the performance of the model on testing set.
+For the new task, we select 32 positive and 32 negative samples for training and observe the performance of the model on the testing set.
 The experimental results are shown in Table~\ref{few-shot retrieval},~\ref{few-shot reranking} and~\ref{few-shot pipeline}.
 The models based on multi-task$_{sub}$ get better few-shot learning performance than Fine-tuning$_{sp}$.
 Besides, Multi-task$_{sub}$ based on NIR-Prompt has better few-shot learning ability in new tasks than that based on other methods.
 This indicates that the information of other tasks can improve the adaptability of the model to new tasks and NIR-Prompt performs best.
 In addition, the prompts of other tasks contain descriptions that adapt essential matching signals to tasks, and the integration of them can lead to a good initialization of the description for the new task, which further promotes few-shot learning.
-The experiment result can answer the third research question that essential matching signals can facilitate new task adaptation in low-resource scenarios.
+The experiment result can answer the third research question that the multi-task learning in the essential matching module efficiently learns the essential matching signals that can shared across tasks and the learned signals can facilitate the new task adaptation in low-resource scenarios.}